top of page

 Why Project Will You Choose?

-I hope you now have a wealth of ideas on what to do with the letters in your family archive.
+I hope you now have many ideas for using the letters in your family archive.

 For family history writers, this can be a fun and challenging experience.
 However, for those who are more focused on preservation than writing, you can publish the letters so that someone else can enjoy what you make.
 Perhaps they’ll tackle the advanced project in the future.